What We Believe

 As heirs of the Protestant Reformation, we place a high value on theological depth and clarity.
 We want to honor Jesus rightly by loving him with our minds.

-Below, you will find a brief summary of what it means to be an Anglican church.
+Below, you will find a brief summary of what we believe at Glory of God

 Want to Learn More About Reformational Anglicanism?